 He is a communicant at St. Athanasius Anglican Use parish in Boston, where he leads the schola cantorum and serves as editor of the monthly newsletter Contra Mundum.
-He also serves as the editor of Anglican Embers, the quarterly journal of the Anglican Use Society.
+He also served as the editor of Anglican Embers, the quarterly journal of the Anglican Use Society.

 Mr. Cavanaugh lives in Southeastern Massachusetts with his wife Laurie and the couple have three children, Patrick, Molly and Althea.